uusama/UsamaTaha/Driver Drowseness/README.md

-the classifer used is an SVm classifer with an accurcay of 81% P.S:I'm not so sure about the accuracy hence the quality of the dataset is not that good (couldn't enhance the quality even applling multiple filters)
+the classifer used is an SVm classifer with an accurcay of 81%

+P.S:I'm not so sure about the accuracy hence the quality of the dataset is not that good (couldn't enhance it even applling multiple filters)

 This the only Dataset i could find in the time of developing the code

 # Usage